-MobileIron provides time-based app-level sign-on across all applications secured using the AppConnect platform.
+MobileIron provides time-based app-level single sign-on across all applications secured using the AppConnect platform.
 In addition on iOS, MobileIron provides SSO for back-end resources that support Kerberos based authentication.

-MobileIron AppConnect encrypts and stores all AppConnect Enabled (ACe) app data in a virtual container on the device.
-Rouge applications cannot access the data stored in the virtual container.
-In addition IT administrators can also define policy on how data is shared between ACe applications.
+MobileIron AppConnect encrypts and stores app data in a virtual container on the device.
+Rogue applications cannot access the data stored in the virtual container.
+In addition IT administrators can also define policy on how data is shared between AppConnect applications.

 MobileIron Core can be deployed as a virtual appliance or a physical appliance.
 The virtual appliance is a software image downloaded from the MobileIron Support website that can be installed on customer-owned servers.
-MobileIron supports VMware ESX and Microsoft Hyper-V. Core can also be deployed as a standalone hardware appliance that ships with VSP software already installed.
+MobileIron supports VMware ESX and Microsoft Hyper-V. Core can also be deployed as a standalone hardware appliance.

-Standalone Sentry sits inline between the mobile device and the email server.
+Standalone Sentry sits inline between the mobile device and enterprise resources such as the email server.
 It may be deployed as either a virtual or physical appliance.
 Integrated Sentry, which only supports Exchange 2007 and 2010, does not sit inline and is instead installed on the ActiveSync server.
-For most customers, standalone Sentry is the preferred option because it provides greater access control across a greater variety of email systems.
+For most customers, standalone Sentry is the preferred option because it provides greater access control for both email and apps accessing corporate resources.

-The MobileIron Connected Cloud solutions is a subscription-based SaaS offering that gives customers all VSP features and functionality without the need to install the MobileIron solution in a data center.
-For an on-premise MobileIron VSP installation, the appliance must reside at an in-house data center or third-party datacenter.
+The MobileIron Cloud solutions is a subscription-based SaaS offering that gives customers features and functionality, similar to Core, without the need to install the MobileIron solution in a data center.
+For an on-premise MobileIron Core installation, the appliance must reside at an in-house data center or third-party datacenter.